Sorann753/Sorann753/README.md

 - 🤖 I'm an AI enthusiast
 - 🗣️ I speak french and english fluently, currently trying to learn japanese
+- ✏️ I would love to learn to draw anime style illustrations

-- 📫 Reach me on discord at "_sorann"
+- 💬 Reach me on discord at "_sorann"
+- 📫 Or by mail at sorann.dev@outlook.com

 <section align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">